 309. Circulation of Measures to be considered by Committee

-(a) Not less than 24 hours prior to a meeting of the Committee, unless at least 4 members of the Committee agree to a shorter notice period, the Committee shall circulate to all members:

-(1) A draft agenda, which shall include the date, hour and place of the meeting;
+(a) Not less than 24 hours prior to a meeting of the Committee, unless at least 4 members of the Committee agree to a shorter notice period, the Committee shall electronically circulate to all members a draft agenda, which shall include the date, hour and place of the meeting.

+(b) The Committee shall post on the Council’s Hearing Management System:

-(2) Draft measures to be marked up by the Committee;
+(1) Draft measures to be marked up by the Committee; and

-(3) Measures reported by other committees on the Committee’s agenda for consideration; and

-(4) Any other documents relating to the agenda.
+(2) Any other documents relating to the agenda.

-(b) Circulation required under subsection (a) may be done electronically, except that hard copies of measures reported by other committees may be circulated by noon on the day before a meeting of the Committee.

-(c) Notwithstanding subsection (a) of this subsection, circulation of a fiscal year budget act and accompanying budget support act may be less than 24 hours, provided that the Chairman and Budget Director have made a good faith effort to meet the 24 hours notice requirement.
+(b) Notwithstanding subsection (a) of this subsection, posting of a fiscal year budget act and accompanying budget support act may be less than 24 hours, provided that the Chairman and Budget Director have made a good faith effort to meet the 24 hours notice requirement.

 ARTICLE IV: Consideration of measures in the Committee